ymniquet/eQuimageLab/src/equimagelab/docs/source/processing.rst

    blend
    scale_pixels

-The :py:meth:`scale_pixels` can, in particular, be used to stretch the image without changing the hues (the R/G/B ratios) - but it may result in some out-of-range components.
+The :py:meth:`scale_pixels` method can, in particular, be used to stretch the image without changing the hues (the R/G/B ratios) - but this may result in some out-of-range components.
 Actually, the :py:class:`Image <equimagelab.equimage.image.Image>` class also provides some useful tests:

 .. autosummary::

    is_out_of_range

-Also, you can instantiate a new black or empty image with the same size as an :py:class:`Image <equimagelab.equimage.image.Image>` object with the methods:
+Moreover, you can instantiate a new black or empty image with the same size as an :py:class:`Image <equimagelab.equimage.image.Image>` object with the methods:

 .. autosummary::